OBJ-WTF/ComfyUI-AppleFastVLM/README.md

 - Ensure image quality is good
 - Check if model loaded correctly (no errors in console)

-### Slow First Load

-**This is normal**.
-First load takes 30-60 seconds depending on model size and disk speed.
-Subsequent loads use cached model and are instant.

-**To preload model**: Set `force_reload: False` and load once at workflow start.

 ## 📁 Project Structure